Topological invariance of Liouville structures for taut foliations and Anosov flows

-\paragraph{Adapted polyhedral decompositions.} We quickly review~\cite[Definition 4.12]{V16}).
+\paragraph{Adapted polyhedral decompositions.} We quickly review~\cite[Definition 4.12]{V16}.
 We consider a triangulation on $M$ which is in general position, after an appropriate jiggling, with respect to a plane field $\xi$, which will for the most part be given by the tangent distribution $T\mathcal{F}$ or a perturbation thereof.
-Following Colin~\cite{C99}, one can then alter this triangulation by modifying the tetrahedra near supporting vertices, i.e., at vertices where the tangent to the foliation intersect in a point.
+Following Colin~\cite{C99}, one can then alter this triangulation by modifying the tetrahedra near supporting vertices, i.e., at vertices where the tangent plane to the foliation meets the tetrahedron at a single point.
 This way, one obtains a polyhedral decomposition so that each vertex is supporting for at most one polyhedron.
-We can further assume that exactly {\bf three} edges of $P$ meet at a supporting vertex.
+We can further assume that exactly {\bf three} edges of the polyhedron meet at a supporting vertex.

 Let $P$ be such a polyhedron, and denote by $\partial P(\xi)$ the induced characteristic foliation.
 Our assumptions will always be such that this foliation is piecewise $C^1$, which is a slight generalization of Vogel's set-up, where all foliations are $C^2$.
 By general position, this characteristic foliation on $\partial P$ has a global transversal $\gamma(P) \subset P^{(1)}$, which can be assumed to lie in the $1$-skeleton.